nrwl/nx-cloud-helm/MONGO-OPERATOR-GUIDE.md

 #### Connecting to the instance

-This is a sample connection string you can use when connecting to your instance above.
-Not the extra params: `mongodb://52.201.253.213:27017/?authSource=admin&directConnection=true`
+This is a sample connection string you can use when connecting to your instance above (note the extra URL params at the end): `mongodb://<your-server-ip-or-address>:27017/?authSource=admin&directConnection=true`

 <details>
 <summary>⤵️ Here is an example ECS implementation</summary>